sprat/claylinux/README.md

 Since the OS image is built using docker, the `/etc/hosts` file is already used by docker to provide the networking to the build container, so it can't be used as the `/etc/hosts` file of the target OS.
 And it's the same for the `/etc/resolv.conf` file.
-So, if you want to change the `/etc/hosts` file in your target OS, please edit the `/etc/hosts.target` file, which will be used as `/etc/hosts` in the target OS.
+So, if you want to change the `/etc/hosts` or `/etc/resolv.conf` file in your target OS, please edit the `/etc/hosts.target` or `/etc/resolv.conf.target` file, which will be used as `/etc/hosts` or `/etc/resolv.conf` in the target OS.

 ## Understanding how the OS works